aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/optimizing-png-files/specify-png-bit-depth/_index.md

 A: You can set the bit depth by using the `options.setBitDepth((byte)n)` method, replacing `n` with your desired depth.

 **Q: Can I use Aspose.PSD for free?**
-A: Yes, you can try out the library with a free trial which you can find [here](https://releases.aspose.com/).
+A: Yes, you can try out the library with a free trial available on the [Aspose.PSD free trial download](https://releases.aspose.com/).

 **Q: Where can I get a support license for Aspose?**
-A: For a temporary license, you can apply [here](https://purchase.aspose.com/temporary-license/).
+A: For a temporary license, you can apply via the [temporary license request page](https://purchase.aspose.com/temporary-license/).

 **Q: What type of images can I convert?**
 A: Aspose.PSD primarily deals with PSD files, but it supports conversion to various formats like PNG, JPEG, and TIFF.